Greg-T8/LearningPython/Books/learning_python/notes.md

 ##### Type-Specific Operations

-Unlike arrays in other languages, lists have no fixed size or type.
+Unlike arrays in other languages, lists have no fixed size or type and are mutable:
 ```py
 >>> L.append('Py')          # Growing: add to the end of the list
 >>> L